AdamISZ/CoinSwapCS/docs/config-guide.md

 #blockheight).
 server_locktime_range = 10,50
 client_locktime_range = 20,100
+#client must choose the number of blocks to wait for confirmation of TX0, TX1.
+tx01_confirm_range = 2, 4
 #to reduce load/complexity, an upper limit on the number of concurrent coinswaps
 maximum_concurrent_coinswaps = 3
 #**FEES**